dave-hillier/Nemcache/README.md

 nemcached
 =========

-Nemcached is a Memcached server implemented in C#.
+Nemcached is a Memcached server implemented in C# 4.5.
 [Memcached](http://memcached.org/) is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.
 Nemcached can be used as a drop in replacement and is compatible with existing Memcache clients.